rsksmart/lumino/README.md

 ```

-5. After you accepted, you will be asked to select the account you want to use for your node.
-Select the account, and enter your passphrase to continue
+5. After you've accepted, you will be asked to select the account you want to use for your node.
+Select the account and enter your passphrase to continue.

-If start up succeeds you will see the following message:
+If start up succeeds then you will see the following message:
 ```
 The Lumino API RPC server is now running at http://localhost:5001/.
 ```
-After that you can start interacting with your Lumino nodein any of the two possible ways, both using the REST API and through the UI.
+Next you can start interacting with your Lumino node using both the REST API and through the UI.

 To start using the Lumino Web UI just open your browser at `localhost:5001`.